Woman speaking to a group of people.

 Confidence

 Confidence is one of the most important characteristics of a public speaker.
-It will be hard to connect with your audience if you come across as timid or overly nervous during your presentation.
+It’s hard to connect with your audience if you’re timid or overly nervous during your presentation.
+A certain amount of nervousness may be inevitable, but you need to develop strategies to deal with these feelings.

-A certain amount of nervousness may be inevitable, so you need to develop strategies to deal with these feelings.
-The best way to do that is with practice — if you know the material and spend time working on your speech, it will be easier to show up confidently.
+The best way to do that is with practice—if you know the material and spend time working on your speech, it will be easier to show up confidently.
+You can also show confidence by maintaining eye contact with your audience, moving around the stage, and using appropriate hand gestures.

 Ability to read the room

-People who are excellent public speakers are good at reading the room and picking up on the audience's nonverbal cues.
+Excellent public speakers are good at reading the room and picking up on the audience's nonverbal cues.
 For instance, you notice if they seem bored or disengaged during your speech and can adjust your presentation accordingly.

 Learning how to read the room takes time because you have to get out of your head first.
 Stay focused on the audience and the goal of your presentation.
 Over time, you’ll learn how to read your audience’s micro-expressions and understand how they're receiving the information.